The Sad Tale of Doughnut Sal

 Sal’s final years

-Even if she spent a good deal of time behind bars, Sal managed to keep a room on Stark Street, a dead-end alley off of Stockton Street, in northwestern Chinatown, San Francisco’s red-light district in 1899."san francisco's zone of prostitution, 1880–1934"right inside the city’s semi-official prostitution district.
+Even if she spent a good deal of time behind bars, Sal managed to keep a room on Stark Street, a dead-end alley off of Stockton Street, in northwestern Chinatown, right inside the city’s semi-official prostitution district.
 (One study estimates that there were no fewer than 70 brothels within two blocks of Stark.)

 Sal would live out her last days amid this grinding poverty.
 When she was charged with vagrancy in 1900, the police officers who brought her in testified that her rented room was “filthy in the extreme.”